mbridak/not1mm/Anatomy_Of_A_Plugin.md

 `next_field` holds the value of the field to jump to when the user presses the space bar while in the callsign field.

+`self.contact.get("Call", "")` holds the contacts callsign.

 ## Some interface background

 There are 5 text entry boxes on the main screen.
 These are paired with a text label above them.
 Each entry box and text label are held in a "field" container.
-The first field, we'll call field0 is always displayed.
+The first field, we'll call `field0` is always displayed.
 It contains the callsign entry. `field1` holds the RST sent. `field2` holds the RST received. `field3` and `field4` hold `other_1` and `other_2` The purpose of these varies with each contest.

 ## The functions or methods